Tacuarembó, Uruguay: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C, F and L. Check that you get the necessary kind.
-The vast majority of adapters for sale now are simply plugs and require your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types C, F and L. Take care to find the necessary kind.
+The majority of adapters currently available are just plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most countries.

-If you see the Carlos Gardel Museum, wear museum-appropriate clothing and take:
+If you visit the Carlos Gardel Museum, wear museum-appropriate clothing and take:

 Comfy walking shoes